DGF7-3 product page

 In stock:

-External Current Sensors with different cable windows, round or square, and various current ratios are available.
-Once an external Current Sensor is detected, this is logged in memory and is used to detect a short in the Current Sensor wires or an open connection.
-Both situations will call for a trip of the system, as it is unprotected from there on.
-All Current Sensors will react to alternating current (AC) only and will reject direct current (DC) signals.
+The system will react to alternating current (AC) only and will reject direct current (DC) signals.
 Accuracy will be maintained over a frequency range of 45 - 450 Hz, making it suitable for variable frequency drive applications.
-The DGF7-3 is a Class A device as defined in the IEC 60755 standard; it is therefore fully characterised for operation with sinusoidal AC and pulsating DC currents.
-By using the internal Current Sensors of the DGF7-3 the maximum system voltage is 660 V. By insulating the busbars any GFS supplied external Current Sensors can be used on any system voltage, or using a 5 A interposing Current Transformer with the correct voltage rating will isolate the DGF7-3 from the system power lines.
+The DGF7-3 is a Class A device as defined in the IEC 60755 standard; it is therefore fully characterized for operation with sinusoidal AC and pulsating DC currents.

 The dipswitch array is made ‘tamper proof’, meaning that manipulating the switches will not change the settings, unless a special procedure is followed.
 If the procedure is not followed correctly the red and green LEDs will flash alternately, indicating an attempt to illegally change the settings.
 The original settings will stay valid until the entire procedure is followed.

-The user can select the operation of the relay to be 'Trip Inhibited'.
-Together with an upstream tripping device (fuses or breaker) it can protect local contactor contacts in the case of High Current faults.
-In this case the unit does not trip initially when the measured current exceeds the High Current setpoint, but waits for the upstream device to take care of current interruption and then trips.
-The latter trip flags the location of the fault to the user and also allows, after inspection on welded contacts, fast re-closure of the upstream tripping device.
-Should the upstream device fail to perform, then automatic backup protection makes the DGF7-3 trip -as a last resort- one second after the High Current occurred.
-This makes it possible to design a Type 2-coordinated installation, according to the IEC 60755 standard.
+The user can select the operation of the relay to be ‘Trip Inhibited’.
+Together with an upstream tripping device (fuses or breaker) it can protect local contactor contacts in the case of H/C faults.
+In this case the unit does not trip initially when the measured current exceeds the H/C setpoint, but waits for the upstream device to take care of current interruption and then trips.
+The latter trip flags the location of the fault to the user and also allows, after inspection for welded contacts, fast re-closure of the upstream tripping device.
+Should the upstream device fail to perform, then automatic backup protection makes the DGF7-3 trip, as a last resort, one second after the H/C occurred.
+This makes it possible to design a Type 2 coordinated installation, according to the IEC 60755 standard and a Class 2, according to the UL 1053 standard.

-A single press of the RESET button, or an external, voltage free, momentary pushbutton resets the relay after a trip.
-By double clicking the cover mounted RESET button a functional test of the DGF7-3 is invoked.
+A single press of the ‘RESET’ button, or an external, voltage free, momentary button resets the unit after a trip.
+A functional test of the DGF7-3 is started by either double clicking the cover mounted pushbutton, or by invoking a test on the DGF7 Display.

-The unit shows it has sufficient Control Voltage applied by flashing the green RUN LED (1s on, 1s off).
-The red TRIP LED shows that the DGF7-3 has sensed a fault and that it has operated it's output contacts.
+A red ‘TRIP’ LED indicates that the DGF7-3 has sensed a fault and that the output contacts have operated.
 The blinking sequence of the red LED indicates the type of fault.
 When the power to the DGF7-3 is removed, pressing the cover mounted reset button will show the green LED when no fault was there before power-down.
 If a fault was present before power-down, the red LED will indicate the fault by the blinking sequence.

-The DGF7-3 is encapsulated in polyurethane (PUR) to ensure that it will function in all circumstances.
-This will make sure it is not vulnerable to weather, vibration or mechanical shock.
+To ensure that the DGF7-3 will function in severe circumstances, it is encapsulated in polyurethane (PUR) to make sure it is not vulnerable to mechanical shock, vibration nor weather.

 DGF7 Display